informalsystems/tendermint-rs/docs/spec/lightclient/detection/detection.md

 func ForkDetector(ls LightStore, PoFs PoFStore)
 {
 	testedLB := LightStore.LatestVerified()
-	for i, s range Secondaries {
+	for i, secondary range Secondaries {
 		sh := FetchLightBlock(s,testedLB.Height)
 		// as the check below only needs the header, it is sufficient
 		// to download the header rather than the LighBlock